 Characterised by olde-worlde towns, wildlife-filled waterways and postcard-perfect seaside towns, Suffolk is a scenic destination perfect for nature lovers, beach-goers, history buffs and food fanatics alike.
-From scaling Framlingham Castle to eating ice cream on Southwold Pier, here are just a few ways you can escape the everyday on a short break in Suffolk this autumn.
+And whether it's whisky tasting or eating ice cream on Southwold Pier, Fred Sirieix is definitely a fan.

 Stay in unique hideaways